 The technique sounds simple, but for a society constantly bombarded with stimulation, being still and present can be tough.
 If you’re new to mindfulness, you should start with our guides on how to breathe mindfully and how to master the body scan.

 When you’re comfortable with the basics, it’s time grab a raisin and let our resident psychological health expert, Eugene Farrell, talk you through the process.
 Don’t like raisins?
 Don't worry.
-You can use any food or drink for the practice.
+You can use any food or drink for the practise.

-How do I practice raisin meditation?
+How do I practise raisin meditation?

 Before you begin, find a quiet spot where you can sit down and relax.
-You might find taking a few deep breaths will help you loosen the body and bring your mind to your practice.
+You might find taking a few deep breaths will help you loosen the body and bring your mind to your practise.
 Once you're comfy, pick up the raisin and hold it in your hand.

 - LOOK at the raisin.
 Really concentrate.
 Let your eyes roam over the fruit and pick out all the details– the colour, areas of light and shade, any ridges or shine.
 Before moving on, you might want to close your eyes, as this can heighten your other senses and help you focus.